lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/fpga_bitstream_commands.rst

 ~~~~~~

   Repack the netlist to physical pbs

-  This must be done before bitstream generator and testbench generation
+  .. note:: This must be done before bitstream generator and testbench generation.
 Strongly recommend it is done after all the fix-up have been applied

   - ``--verbose`` Show verbose log